DebasmitaGhose/Debasmita-Ghose/README.md

 <img src="profile.jpg" alt="alt text" width="200" align="right"/>

-I am a second year Ph.D. student in Computer Science at Yale University,  advised by [Prof. Brian Scassellatti](http://cs-www.cs.yale.edu/homes/scaz/) at the [Yale Social Robotics Lab](https://scazlab.yale.edu/).
+I am a third year Ph.D. student in Computer Science at Yale University,  advised by [Prof. Brian Scassellatti](http://cs-www.cs.yale.edu/homes/scaz/) at the [Yale Social Robotics Lab](https://scazlab.yale.edu/).
 I am interested in exploring Human Robot collaboration in the context of industrial robots.
-My areas of interest are Robotics, Computer Vision and Embedded System Design.
+Currently, I am working on enabling robots to work alongside a human partner in a recycling facility and  learn which objects to recycle on a moving conveyor belt.

 Previously, I was a Masters student of Computer Science at University of , Amherst.
 I was working as a Graduate Research Assistant on my Masters Thesis at [Laboratory for Perceptual Robotics](https://www-roboticMassachusettss.cs.umass.edu/), under [Prof. Rod Grupen](http://www-robotics.cs.umass.edu/~grupen/home.html).